M.A. Jewish Museology

 The academic degree of Master of Arts obtained on completion of the course qualifies students for further doctoral studies.

 Detailed information can be found in the curricula and module handbooks.
-The Examinations Officeprovides information on examinations and examination regulations. the Student Advisory is also available to answer any further questions you may have.
+The Examinations Officeprovides information on examinations and examination regulations. the Student Advisory Service is also available to answer any further questions you may have.